 It was an incredible morning.
 I will not presume to list how the Lord used what I spoke that day.
 Many women have told me it touched them.
 That they heard and saw the Lord in it.
 That they were brought closer to Him.
 But those stories are for them to share, glorifying Him, not me.
-If you’d like to read or hear it for yourself, feel free to check out the post “Chosen and Redeemed.”
+If you’d like to read or hear the message for yourself, feel free to check out the post “Chosen and Redeemed.”

-But for two weeks after, in gratitude, every time I heard Weeks’ song—and it suddenly seemed to come on a lot—I prayed again that the Lord would continue to speak to those women.
+But for two weeks after, every time I heard Weeks’ song—and it suddenly seemed to come on a lot—I prayed again that the Lord would continue to speak to those women.
 That it wouldn’t end as a one-day retreat or a mountaintop experience—and then a drop back into daily valleys.

 That whether they remembered my message at all, they would be called to Him.

 Then, two and a half weeks later, I was speaking again.